ninjitaru/androidx-particles/README.md

 .emit(findViewById(R.id.emiter_top_left), 8);
 ```

-It uses an initializer for the Speed as module and angle ranges, a fixed speed rotaion and extenal acceleration.
+It uses an initializer for the speed as module and angle ranges, a fixed speed rotaion and extenal acceleration.

 ![Leonids confetti demo](docs/images/leonids_confetti.gif)

 ## Available Methods

-List of the methods available on the class ParticleSystem.
+List of the methods available on the class `ParticleSystem`.

 ### Constructors